-Bond premium is being amortized over the life of the debt using the interest method, and is recorded as a component of interest expense.
-Amortization of the premium for the fiscal years ended September 30, 2021 and 2020 was \$4,113,956 and \$741,565, respectively.
+Bond premium is being amortized over the life of the debt using the interest method, and is included in nonoperating expenses as a component of interest expense and fiscal charges.
+Amortization of the premium for the fiscal years ended September 30, 2022 and 2021 was \$4,802,975 and \$4,113,956, respectively.